DeniseAlicia/Code1/Documentation.md

 Visual Studio Code was also fairly simple.
 I simply had to download the correct package for my hardware (linux, x64) and then install them via a single line in the linux terminal.

-But node.js and typescript proved more difficult then that.
+However, node.js and typescript proved more difficult then that.
 But after some googeling I found all the solutions I needed to install an up-to-date version of node on my chromebook, which then allowed me to install the typescript Compiler with a line in the terminal (aka the linux way)

 Next, we had to familiarize ourselfs with GitHub.
 That included setting up an account as well as a personal *Code1*-Repository (which we are in right now).
 Additionally, each team had to set up a repository and link their personal repositories within.
 This taught us a bit about some GitHub basics, like markdown pages, collaborators and why simultaneously working on the same file is complicated (branching).